FAQs for teachers and careers advisers

 Additionally, there are a few things to be aware of:

 - NHS healthcare in England is currently provided by around 1,000 individual organisations and each is an employer in its own right with responsibility for its own policies on employment, work experience, volunteering etc. There are significant differences in approach to providing work experience across the NHS.
+Use the NHS Jobs website to search for organisations delivering NHS services across England and Wales

 - There are different types of NHS organisations - including hospital (acute) trusts, mental health trusts, ambulance service trusts, community-based providers and social enterprises.
 The NHS in your area may well be represented by at least three or four different trusts and any or all of these could offer work experience opportunities.
+Use the NHS Jobs website to search for organisations delivering NHS services across England and Wales

 - Universities courses in nursing, medicine and other clinical areas rarely require experience of working in the NHS.
 Instead they often look for experience of care work or customer care.
 If your students are seeking some sort of caring experience, then the NHS is just one possible place they could try.
 There are independent healthcare providers (including private hospitals, clinics, care homes, nurseries) and a whole host of charities.
 There are also volunteering organisations, such as Volunteering England, Volunteering Matters and Do it!